-The Hook Modifier is used to deform a Mesh, Curve a Lattice using another object (usually an Empty or a Bone but it can be any object).
+The Hook modifier is used to deform a Mesh, Curve or Lattice using another object (usually an Empty or a Bone but it can be any object).

-As the hook moves, it pulls vertices from the mesh with it.
-You can think of it as animated proportional editing.
+As an object specified as hook moves, it pulls vertices or control points from the geometry with it.
+You can think of it as animated Proportional Editing.

-While hooks do not give you the fine control over vertices movement that shape keys do, they have the advantage that you can grab vertices directly for manipulation.
+While hooks do not give you the fine control over vertices movement that shape keys do, they have the advantage that you can select vertices directly for manipulation.

 - Vertex Group

 Allows you to define the influence per vertex.

 Useful when you want something other than a spherical field of influence.

 Adjust this hooks influence on the vertices, were (0.0 to 1.0) (no change to fully follows the hook).